Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 While reviewing the incident page, it was observed that the automation rule had assigned the incident to a member in the SecOps team.

-Also, the review of the incident page showed that the playbook was succesfully triggered by the incident.
+Further review of the incident page indicated that the playbook was succesfully triggered by the incident.

 ![image](Images/Ran_success.png)

-Following the running of the playbook, it expected results were confirmed as follows; creation of a NSG security rule to block all inbound RDP connection to the Sales-VM.
+Following the running of the playbook, it expected results were confirmed as follows:

+creation of a NSG security rule to block all inbound RDP connection to the Sales-VM;

 ![image](Images/NSG_success.png)

-...closing the remote session of the attacker (Random-user) that connected with an untrusted IP.
+closing the remote session of the attacker (Random-user) that connected with an untrusted IP;

 ![image](Images/Closed_success.png)

-....sending an email notification to relevant members of the SecOps team for necessary actions.
+and sending an email notification to relevant members of the SecOps team for necessary actions.

 ![image](Images/email.png)

-The post-review of the security incident, includes the following:
+The recovery operations and incident management includes the following:

-* deleting the NSG rule created by the playbook action to allow remote connection to the VM
+deleting the NSG rule created by the playbook action to allow remote connection to the VM;

 ![image](Images/NSG_Delete.png)

-* classifying the security incident
+classifying the security incident;

 ![image](Images/manage_incident.png)

-*  and closing of the incident
+and closing of the incident.

 ![image](Images/resolved.png)